Quick question — How many addresses should be on your direct mailing list if you want 1,000 responses?

 For future mailings, you could simply target an older audience and avoid mailing to younger people.
 That would reduce your overall cost and your cost per response.

-But let’s say that you develop a different creative execution that’s more customized to a younger audience.
-Depending upon your offer, perhaps you could boost response in that group by 50 percent.
-If so, your results might look like this:
+But let’s say that you develop a creative execution that’s more customized to a younger audience.
+Perhaps you could boost response rate by 50% in this group:

-Now you’ve reduced your cost per response for younger people and your overall cost per response — from $17 to $14.78, a 13 percent improvement!
+Now you’ve reduced your cost per response for younger people and overall CPR — from $17 to $14.78 (a 13% percent improvement!)

-As you can see, selecting your mailing list represents a key decision that can impact the success of your mailing program.
-And by testing various address list segments, you can refine your results to both lower your costs and boost your response.
+Selecting your targeted mailing list represents a key decision that impacts the success of your campaign.
+And by testing various list segments, you can lower costs and boost response.

 Don’t Send To Old Addresses More Than Once

-Mailing lists rarely offer 100 percent deliverability because people and businesses are constantly on the move.
+Even targeted mailing lists rarely offer 100 percent deliverability because people and businesses constantly move.
 In fact, roughly 14% of Americans move in any given year.

 What can you do about old, no longer valid addresses?
 You can start by keeping your list updated.
 Each time you get a returned mailer, you should remove the contact from your list.

 Direct mail automation tools handle this for you.
 Postalytics taps into the USPS Intelligent Mail Barcode system to automatically update your direct mailing lists.
-Each time your campaign receives a “Return To Sender” or “Re-routed” scan, the corresponding contact in your list is marked as “Invalid” and won’t be mailed to again.
+Each time your direct mail campaign receives a “Return To Sender” or “Re-routed” scan, the corresponding contact in your list is marked as “Invalid”.
+This means it won’t be mailed to again.

 What does this mean?
-For multiple touch campaigns (which are the best performing type of direct mail campaigns), your deliverability will improve with each mailing.
+For a multiple touch direct mail campaign the best performing type of direct mail campaigns), your deliverability will improve with each mailing.

 As you can see, there are many ways to tailor a direct mailing list to best suit your needs.
-If you have any questions about selecting a mailing list for your next mailing:
+If you have any questions about selecting or acquiring a mailing list for your next direct mail campaign: